Certified Lab-Tested Green Memory Foam

-According to a March 2013 article in Space Daily, Relief-Mart/Selectabed was using a new memory foam in the Eros Mattress, a high-end model of their Tempflow brand.
+According to a March 2013 article in Space Daily, Relief-Mart, owner of Selectabed, was using a new memory foam in the Eros Mattress, a high-end model of their Tempflow brand.
 Almost two years before this, in July 2011, the editor of LA Splash wrote that Biogreen was being used in four Tempflow models, Gaia, Eros, Copia, and Selene.
 It is now standard in all models.

 Biogreen®, is not made mostly of plant-derived oils, as some people suppose.
 In 2013, memory foam could have no more than 10% plant-derived polyols without negatively affecting its performance and durability.
 Customers’ memory foam mattress reviews of models with higher percentages of plant oils showed early breakdown of the foam – sagging, loss of support, etc.

 What the name Biogreen refers to is how this foam affects the environment of the room.
 First, it does not have certain chemicals in it, such as the ones used for flame retardants.
 It has no PBDE, TDI, Boric Acid or Bromine.
 Secondly, the foaming process was adjusted to prevent VOCs from forming.

 Biogreen was tested in an Air Quality Services lab (AQS is a division of UL) which tests materials for certification by OEKO-TEX, CertiPUR-US, and GreenGuard.
 The Biogreen Memory Foam was kept in a closed chamber for seven days (168 hours).
 The amount of emissions in the air at the end of that time was measured.
 It was found to have only 00.039 mg/m³ of VOCs.
 This is ¹/₁₃ the amount allowed by CertiPUR-US and only ⅕ of GreenGuard Gold, the strictest standard.
 Thus it appears that Biogreen is setting a standard (being an example) for others to follow.